isomerpages/govtech-im8/pages/About Singapore Government ICT&SS Policy Reform.md

 <p>The ICT&amp;SS Policy Reform is an effort to transform the policy controls
 to be lean, relevant and effective.
-It <strong>enables&nbsp;differentiated treatment for systems of different risk materiality levels </strong>.
+It <strong>enables&nbsp;differentiated treatment for systems of different risk impact levels </strong>.
 Agencies will assess the risks and apply the right level of controls for their systems based on various business and technical considerations.
 </p>

 This publication is to provide the same control&nbsp;requirements to government agencies and industry partners so that both parties can work together to apply the right level of controls for their systems.